-Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Town of Thunderbolt, Georgia's basic financial statements.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Town's basic financial statements.
 The introductory section and statistical section are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-The municipal court agency fund - statement of changes in assets and liabilities is also presented for purposes of additional analysis and of the basic financial statements.
-The schedule of expenditures of special purpose local option sales tax proceeds, as required by the Official Code of Georgia Annotated § 48-8-121, is also presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The schedule of expenditures of special purpose local option sales tax proceeds, as required by the Official Code of Georgia Annotated ("O.C.G.A.") §48-8-121, is also presented for purposes of additional analysis and is not a required part of the basic financial statements.

-The schedule of expenditures of special purpose local option sales tax proceeds and the municipal court agency fund - statement of changes in assets and liabilities are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of expenditures of special purpose local option sales tax proceeds and municipal court agency fund - statement of changes in assets and liabilities are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The schedule of expenditures of special purpose local option sales tax proceeds is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the schedule of expenditures of special purpose local option sales tax proceeds is fairly stated, in all material respects, in relation to the basic financial statements as a whole.